 Where it is not possible or appropriate to deal with the matter informally, your employer may decide to use the organisation’s disciplinary procedure.

-Although there is no specific anti-bullying legislation, there are a number of pieces of legislation that can be used to take action about bullying – see information below.
+Although there is no specific anti-bullying legislation, there are a number of pieces of legislation that have been used to take action about bullying.

 If the bullying is so severe as to constitute a hate crime, defined by the Metropolitan Police as: